ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-31.md

 > I think even though responsive images is something that we’ve been talking about for quite some time, that really 2015 is going to be the year that web developers as a whole now are going to be, “Now we’ve got the tools.
 How do we use them?”

-The RICG researched use cases, labeled them “responsive images,” built consensus around a solution, spec’d it and implemented it in browsers.
+The RICG researched use cases, labeled them “responsive images,” built consensus around a solution, spec’d it, and implemented it in browsers.
 Now comes the hard part: how do we, both as individual developers working on individual projects, and as evangelists looking to respimg-ify the web as a whole, get responsive images into *webpages*?

 ## Trailblazers